 Inclusions for the kit can vary wildly between providers, some have just 'to lockup' inclusions, other have internal linings and doors as well as many basic PC items included.

-Owner builder requirements vary state to state, country to country, and some are more arduous than others and you may require workplace health and safety certificates as well.
+Owner builder requirements and education vary state to state, country to country, and some are more arduous than others and you may require workplace health and safety certificates as well.